vdhamer/Photo-Club-Hub/.github/README.md

 #### Schema Migration

 <ul><details><summary>Details (click to expand)</summary>

-If the data structure has changed from one version to a later version, Core Data will automatically perform a so-called schema migration.
+</p>If the data structure has changed from one version to a later version,
+Core Data will automatically perform a so-called schema migration.
 If you remove and reinstall the app, the Core Data database is lost, but this isn't an issue as the database so far doesn't contain any user data.